 Considering my husband and son’s love of watching sports, as well as enjoying the full movie experience as a family, the media wall was important to get right.

 After deciding on a Bose sound system, we opted to have the speakers recessed in small niches, as I didn’t want them protruding.
-We also integrated all the wiring (since exposed wires are a big eye sore).
+We also integrated all of the wiring (since exposed wires are a big eye sore).

 With only one window in the media room, we tried to expand it as much as possible.
+Love that shaker style trim!

 The entire surround and trim were painted out in the same off-white used throughout the basement.